Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 **3. Confirm using your Ledger Device**

-You will now be required to review the transaction's details using your Ledger device.
+You will now be required to review the transaction details using your Ledger device.

 ![](/desktop-wallet/assets/ledger/transfer-waiting.gif)

-**Take your time** clicking through to verify that the transaction's details are correct, pay close attention to the recipient’s Solar address and the amount of SXP you're being shown.
+**Take your time** clicking through to verify that the transaction details are correct, pay close attention to the recipient’s Solar address and the amount of SXP you're being shown.
 Make sure that it matches what you entered using the Solar Desktop Wallet.

 If **everything** looks correct and you'd like to proceed with sending the transaction, click '**Approve**' using your Ledger device.